-Warmer weather is here, and opening your windows is one of the best ways to welcome spring into your home.
-While you welcome the fresh air indoors, your window’s insect screens1 play a large role in helping to keep bugs out.
+Warmer weather is here, and opening your windows is one of the best ways to invite spring into your home.
+While you welcome the fresh air indoors, your window’s insect screens1 play a large role in helping to keep bugs away.
 But that’s not all window screens do for your home.
-They also provide light, ventilation and overall style.
+They also contribute to light, ventilation and overall style.
 There are three primary features you should look for whether you’re in the market for replacement window screens or just adding insect screens before summer:

-Ventilation – Insect screens allow you to enjoy a breeze or fresh air while lessening the infiltration of pesky flies, mosquitos and other bugs into your home.
-Inquire about the size of the replacement window screen’s mesh and look for options that let in as much air as possible without compromising protection from insects.
+Ventilation – Insect screens are nice because they let you enjoy a breeze or fresh air while lessening the infiltration of pesky flies, mosquitos and other bugs into your home.
+Inquire about the size of the replacement window screen’s mesh and look for choices that let in as much air as possible without sacrificing protection from insects.

 Transparency – Conventional window screens are durable and functional, but they are easier to see as you look out your windows.
-Nowadays, you can find screens that are less noticeable from both inside and outside your home, letting in more light and upgrading your view and curb appeal.
+Nowadays, you can find screens that are not as noticeable from both inside and outside your home, letting in more light and upgrading your view and curb appeal.

-Since dirt and dust will inevitably build up on your window screens, you’ll also want to ask about the ease of taking out and cleaning your insect screens.
-Whether you’re in the market for replacement window screens or completing a full window replacement in your home, your insect screen options could vary based on your location.
-To see the details and differences among screens, ask questions or find out which insect screen is perfect for your home, stop by the Pella of Eau Claire showroom or call 715-836-9301.
+Since dirt and dust will inevitably build up on your window screens, you’ll also want to inquire about the ease of taking out and cleaning your insect screens.
+Whether you’re in the market for replacement window screens or doing a full window replacement in your home, your insect screen options could vary based on your location.
+To see the details and differences among screens, ask questions or find out which insect screen is best for your home, stop by the Pella of Eau Claire showroom or call 715-836-9301.

 1 Warning: Use caution when children or pets are around open windows and doors.
 Screens are not designed to retain children or pets.